Introduction

 - Number of components - Manually select the number of components to keep.

-- Eigenvalue over - Keep components with eigenvalues greater than a user-specified number.
+- Eigenvalues over - Keep components with eigenvalues greater than a user-specified number.

 - Varimax - A Varimax type rotation of the principal components is used by default to produce solutions where the cross-correlation of the principal component scores and an augmented documentation term matrix has entries closer to 0, 1, or -1, making interpretation of the solution easier.